chapel-lang/chapel/man/chpl.rst

     flag corresponds with and overrides the $CHPL\_MEM environment variable (defaults to a best guess based on $CHPL\_COMM).

-**--regexp <regexp>**
+**--re2 <re2>**

-    Specify the regular expression library to use.
-This flag corresponds with and overrides the $CHPL\_REGEXP environment variable (defaults to 'none' or 're2' if you've installed the re2 package in the third-party *directory*).
+    Specify the RE2 library to use.
+This flag corresponds with and overrides the $CHPL\_RE2 environment variable (defaults to 'none' or 'bundled' if you've installed the re2 package in the third-party *directory*).

 **--target-arch <architecture>**